nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 #### Adding a person: `add`
 Adds a task to the task list<br>
-Format: `add NAME d/duedate l/location [t/TAG]...`
+Format: `add NAME before/by/due duedate at location [t/TAG]...`

 > Persons can have any number of tags (including 0)

 Examples:
-* `add Visit Dentist d/18/ l/Mount Elizabeth'
+* `add Visit Dentist before 18-11-2016 at Mount Elizabeth'

 #### Listing all tasks : `list`
 Shows a list of all tasks in the task list.<br>
 Format: `list`

 #### Finding all tasks containing any keyword in their name: `find`
-Finds tasks whose names contain any of the given keywords.<br>
+Finds tasks whose descriptions contain any of the given keywords.<br>
 Format: `find KEYWORD [MORE_KEYWORDS]`

 > * The search is case sensitive. e.g `hans` will not match `Hans`